blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Distance: self
 Duration: Concentration, up to 10 minutes
 Six tiny meteors appear orbiting you for the spell's duration.
 When you cast, and as a bonus action on each following turn, you may send one or two of these meteors flying towards up to two points within 120ft of you.
 On impact, each meteror explodes.
 Creatures within 5ft of the explosion must make a Dexterity saving throw to halve 2d6 fire damage.

 At higher levels.
-The number of meteors increases by two for every level above 3rd this spell is cast.
+The number of meteors increases by two for every level above 3rd this spell is cast at.
 ```

 ```